Abhinav2699/VrindaStore_Sales_Analysis_Excel/README.md

 # VrindaStore_Sales_Analysis_Excel
-In this project, I did sales analysis of Vrinda Store using Excel.
+In this project, I did a sales analysis of the Vrinda Store using Excel.